JamieS56/Milestone-Project-4/README.md

 ## Known Bugs

 * Changing teams when editing fixtures
-    When editing a fixture and you want to change the team it will call the function delete all goals to delete all the goals for that team related to the current fixture.
+    When edditing a fixture and you want to change the team it will call the function delete all goals to delete all the goals for that team related to the current fixture.
 This is so there aren't any goals belonging to teams in that fixture.
 During the execution of this function the the new team is meant to be saved to the fixture so when the page is rendered again it shows the old team.

     Fixed: I changed where the location of the `location.reload()` so that when the `deleteallgoals()` function responds it reloads rather than reloading after the function was called.
 The problem was the page was reloading to quickly.